-Columbia’s Global Center Rio in partnership with the Picker Center for Executive Education and Training of the School of International and Public Affairs (SIPA) is offering Leadership in a Challenging Century.
+Columbia’s Global Center Rio in partnership with the Picker Center for Executive Education and Training of the School of International and Public Affairs (SIPA) offered Leadership in a Challenging Century.

-In order to deliver this comprehensive framework, Columbia University professors, as well as invited practitioners, will address a large variety of subject areas including: Leaders and Public-Private Partnerships, Public Ethics, Communication in Organizations, Negotiation and Conflict Resolution, and Competitiveness, among others.
-Each lecture will be carefully coordinated with an appropriate site visit so that the lessons in the classroom can be illustrated by real-world examples.
+In order to deliver this comprehensive framework, Columbia University professors, as well as invited practitioners, addressed a large variety of subject areas including: Leaders and Public-Private Partnerships, Public Ethics, Communication in Organizations, Negotiation and Conflict Resolution, and Competitiveness, among others.
+Each lecture was carefully coordinated with an appropriate site visit so that the lessons in the classroom can be illustrated by real-world examples.